Francis T. Brooke

 Francis Taliaferro Brooke (August 27, 1763 – March 3, 1851) was a Virginia lawyer, soldier, politician and judge.
-He served in both houses of the Virginia General Assembly before fellow legislators elected him to the Virginia Supreme Court of Appeals (which later became the Supreme Court of Virginia), where he served decades and became that body's fourth President (now called Chief Justice).
+He served in both houses of the Virginia General Assembly before fellow legislators elected him to the Virginia Supreme Court of Appeals (which later became the Supreme Court of Virginia), where he served decades and became that body's fourth President (later called Chief Justice).

 Early life and education

 Brooke was born in Spotsylvania County, Virginia.
 His parents were Richard Brooke of Smithfield and Ann Hay Taliaferro (of one of the First Families of Virginia).
 They were the uncle and aunt of Major General Dabney Herndon Maury.
 His elder brother Robert Brooke would become governor of Virginia, and another brother, Lawrence Brooke, was the surgeon of the Bon Homme Richard, commanded by John Paul Jones.
 Like his brothers, Brooke received a private education from tutors and in private grammar schools in Fredericksburg.

 During the American Revolution Brooke was active in the militia and served on General Greene's staff with the rank of lieutenant.
 At the end of the war he studied medicine for a year, but then decided to study law in his brother Robert’s office.
 Francis T. Brooke was a member of the Society of the Cincinnati of the State of Virginia.